Big news, everyone:

 Yes, you can perform different Actions including Trigger Zap Even Action.

-Where can I find terms of service for payments?
+Where can I find terms of service for these digital payments?

 Check out section 7 of our terms of service.